Fracking: the facts

-A draft Government report states that “Shale gas development may transform a previously pristine and quiet natural region, bringing increased industrialization”.
+A draft Government report states that “shale gas development may transform a previously pristine and quiet natural region, bringing increased industrialisation”.

 The evidence shows that the industry’s jobs claims do not stand up to scrutiny.

-In Lancashire, the 6-year proposed fracking project – overwhelmingly rejected by councillors in 2015, and subsequently overturned by the Secretary of State Sajid Javid - would create just 11 jobs at each of the two sites, according to the fracking company’s application.
-This includes on-site, indirect supply chain and induced effects.
-(See Cuadrilla’s planning applications to Lancashire County Council, Table 9.6 and para 79).
+In Lancashire, the 6-year proposed fracking project – overwhelmingly rejected by councillors in 2015, and subsequently overturned by then Secretary of State Sajid Javid – would create just 11 jobs at each of the two sites, according to the fracking company’s application.
+This includes on-site, indirect supply chain and induced effects (see Cuadrilla’s planning applications to Lancashire County Council, Table 9.6 and para 79).

-The idea of fracking creating 70,000 jobs has been bandied about.
+The idea that fracking will create 70,000 jobs has often been used and presented as a "benefit".
 David Cameron used the figure back in 2013.
-Here's the rub.
+But here's the rub.
 In the US, between 2005 and 2012, each new fracking well created approximately 4 jobs [PDF].
 Going on those numbers, how many wells would the UK need to frack to create 70,000 jobs?
 A staggering 17,500 fracking wells.

 Scientists agree that if we are to avoid dangerous levels of global warming, the majority of proven fossil fuel reserves need to stay in the ground.

-This has been acknowledged by Shell, former President Obama and the Governor of the Bank of England.
-Recent analysis shows that this is not just about reserves – burning just the oil, coal and gas already in production will take us over 2° of warming.
+This has been acknowledged by Shell, former US President Barack Obama and the Governor of the Bank of England.
+Recent analysis shows that this is not just about reserves – burning just the oil, coal and gas already in production will take us over 2°C of warming.
 There is no space for new fossil fuel exploration.

 The Government's own independent experts warn [PDF] that fracking could risk breaching the UK’s climate change targets.